Jesswhit54/AvailableMentalHealthResources/README.md

 #
 # Input Data

 Data for provider information was found on the Center for Disease Control website. [[*Behavioral Health Services in New York, 2015*](https://www.cdc.gov/childrensmentalhealth/stateprofiles-providers/new-york/index.html)].
-This data was scrapped from  the CDC webpage and exported to a CSV file.
+This data was scraped from  the CDC webpage and exported to a CSV file provided above ''.
 Census data is collected via an API call to pull in relevant variables such as total population, under 18 population and median family income.
+The data is provided below.

- **mental_health_2015** is our main input dataframe, displaying the number of behavioral health services by county in New York State, per 10,000 (ten thousand) kids.
+The CSV file provides data displaying the number of behavioral health services by county in New York State, per 10,000 (ten thousand) kids.

-    Categories include:
-        pediatricians,
-        family medicine physicians,
-        psychiatrists,
-        psychologists, and
-        licensed social workers.
+There are five provider types: pediatricians, family medicine physicians, psychiatrists, psychologists and licensed social workers.

 #
 # Running Scripts